Naveedshafi/M2_Embsys/MINI PROJECT/1_REQUIREMENT/Readme.md

 •	Can adjust hours and minutes according to ones needs.

 ### Weakness
-•	Not able to Load Seconds.
+•	Not able to Load Seconds
-•	It's Very common.
+•	It's Very common

 ### Opportunities
 •	Can add Alarm
-•	Can add temperature sensor.
+•	Can add temperature sensor

 ### Threats
-•	Lack of technology.
+•	Lack of technology
-•	Can get broken easily.
+•	Can get broken easily

 ## High Level Requirements
 | ID | Description | Category |